JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/particles/particles_from_object.rst

 Description
 -----------
-This node returns a particle list that contain all the particles in all the particle systems in the input object.
+This node returns a particle list that contains all the particles in all the particle systems in the input object.

 .. image:: images/particles_from_object_node.png
    :width: 160pt